Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Zombienet_slides.md

   --ws-port 9945
 ```

-NOTES:
+Notes:

-why do we need to use different ports for Alice and Bob?
+Why do we need to use different ports for Alice and Bob?

 ---v